AhmedKamran1/website-builder-playground/TRACK.md

 - Image uploading issue (create URL) and upload on submit //TO ASK
 - Slice update issue //LATER //TO ASK
 - structured clonings or what convention?? //TO ASK
-- Error handling for everything like text length or text length 0 etc for different types of palletes??
+- Error handling for everything like text length or text length 0 etc for different types of palletes?? // TO ASK
-- extrafunctionalities handling incase of multiple modifiable components in a component
+- extrafunctionalities handling incase of multiple modifiable components in a component?? // TO ASK
+- how to keep templates area design and functionality wise? // TO ASK
+- dom warning fix to ask better approach props!=="colorHex"// TO ASK
+- name clashings when too many subcomponents of navbar types // TO ASK

 # To resolve